Kriss0Mwahh/Kriss0Mwahh/README.md

 !
 Off-tab majority of the time.. dont kill me

-!
-Mostly with my boyfriend, do NOT hit on me brotha
+! doooonnt hit on me

 !
 Avoid topics about substance abuse i beg